MA, ATR, HCPC and BAAT reg

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Areas of counselling I deal with

 Concessions offered for

 50-min session £70

-I have contributed chapters to the following books which will be published in 2019 and 2020 respectively:
+I have contributed chapters to the following books published in 2020 and 2021 respectively:

 ’Art Therapy in Museums and Galleries’ (Jessica Kingsley Publishers)